 The processing of vote-by-mail voter applications is expedited when voters use the official application form that contains such information as affidavit number and ballot style.
-Since the Registrar of Voters routinely mails this application form to every voter along with the County Voter Information Guide, there is no need for candidates to distribute their own vote-by-mail application forms.
 Candidates who wish to do so must comply with the requirements set forth in the Elections Code.
 They must follow the uniform application format that is provided by the Secretary of State and available at the Registrar of Voters.

-They must also comply with the postal regulations, which may be obtained by contacting the voteby-mail section of the Registrar of Voters' office at (951) 486-7207.
+They must also comply with the postal regulations, which may be obtained by contacting the vote-by-mail section of the Registrar of Voters' office at (951) 486-7207.